-In most all cases, parents or teachers will obtain accessible materials directly from national or state agencies and organizations.
-If you looking for accessible K-12 materials, such as braille, large print, audio or digital text, we encourage you to search Louis Plus.
+In most cases, parents or teachers will obtain accessible materials directly from national or state agencies and organizations.
+If you are looking for accessible K-12 materials, such as braille, large print, audio or digital text, we encourage you to search Louis.
 This national database contains information about accessible materials available from more than 140 agencies and organizations across the U.S., including the American Printing House for the Blind, Learning Ally, and Bookshare.

 For more information about how your state serves students with print disabilities with the accessible formats they need, contact your NIMAC State Coordinator.